benoclock/benoclock/README.md

 ### Hi there 👋

-I'm a web developer (mostly backend developer) and currently a teacher of web development on the school/bootcamp "O'clock".
+I'm a web developer (mostly backend developer) and currently a teacher of web development in the school/bootcamp "O'clock".

 I have worked with PHP all my career.